Midlothian boasts 14 beautiful parks and a variety of sport facilities that can be enjoyed by the public and rented for private use as available.

 1111 Walter Stephenson Road, south of Highway 287 Bypass (View map) This four-acre park has separate areas for small and large dogs, agility equipment, 1/3-mile walking trail, restrooms, drinking fountain/bottle filler, lighting, and security cameras.

 1000 S. 14th Street, south of George Hopper Rd. intersection (View map) A 25-acre sports complex, maintained in cooperation with Midlothian Independent School District.
-It has four lighted softball fields, eight lighted tennis courts, a football field with quarter-mile track, a basketball court, four sand volleyball courts, concession stand, restrooms, and a free, outdoor, shaded, bodyweight circuit-training fitness court.
+It has four lighted softball fields, eight lighted tennis courts, a football field with quarter-mile track, a basketball court, four sand volleyball courts, concession stand, restrooms.
+This location also offers a free, outdoor, shaded, bodyweight circuit-training Fitness Court, which is open to the public during park hours.
+Download the Fitness Court app for information.
 Member of the United States Tennis Association (USTA), our courts are an official USTA member facility.